mdarnowski/TicTacToe/README.md

                 Move received by the server.
 Opponents turn.
             ENDING THE GAME COMMANDS
-                "VICTORY", "DEFEAT","TIE", "OTHER PLAYER LEFT" (--> TicTacToe) After receiving one of this commands, client sends message "RESTART" to server.
+                "VICTORY", "DEFEAT","TIE", "OTHER PLAYER LEFT" (--> TicTacToe) After receiving one of this commands, client sends message "RESTART" to the server.

 HOW TO USE